 - 2x growth of monthly interaction rate on linked posts;

 - 3.7x growth of monthly impressions on linked posts.

 As an example, one Briefly News story generated nearly 250,000 pageviews alone, boosted by the use of Instant Articles.
 The accompanying revenue has also allowed the company to hire more staff.

 Cluley shared what helped Briefly News make the list of top-earning brands in Instant Articles.

 “We use a data-driven approach and seek to improve our audience’s lives in real time,” Cluley said.

 The Briefly News’ team doubled down on high-quality reporting, adding value and getting exclusive content.
 They implemented regular training sessions to work in line with the platform’s policies.
 The team interacted with readers on their page to get feedback and improve the audience's experience.

-Briefly News is a partner of Genesis Media Emerging Markets company, a media holding operating in South Africa, Nigeria, Kenya and Ghana.
-Other GMEM projects like Legit.ng, TUKO.co.ke and YEN.com.gh also made the list of top-earning brands.
+Briefly News is a partner of Legit (ex-GMEM), a media holding operating in South Africa, Nigeria, Kenya and Ghana.
+Other Legit projects like Legit.ng, TUKO.co.ke and YEN.com.gh also made the list of top-earning brands.

-By honing their Instant Articles strategy, GMEM was able to achieve higher growth and revenue – including an impressive 47% year-on-year hike in Instant Article pageviews.
+By honing their Instant Articles strategy, Legit was able to achieve higher growth and revenue – including an impressive 47% year-on-year hike in Instant Article pageviews.

-“Using Instant Articles has made a big difference,” Yelena Boginskaya, co-CEO at GMEM said.
+“Using Instant Articles has made a big difference,” Yelena Boginskaya, co-CEO at Legit said.